deezy-inc/sat-hunter/README.md

 ## Requirements
 - An account on one of Coinbase, Kraken, Gemini, Bitfinex
+- Deezy API Token (email support@deezy.io to request one)
 - Some Bitcoin

 ### Warning - Contact the Exchange